 People are generally the most contagious with the flu 24 hours before they start having symptoms and during the time they have the most symptoms.
 That's why it is hard to prevent the spread of the flu, especially among children, because they do not always know they are sick while they are still spreading the disease.
 The risk of infecting others usually stops around the seventh day of the infection.

-Influenza is called a respiratory disease, but the whole body seems to suffer when a child has it.
-Children usually become suddenly ill with any or all of the following symptoms:
+The flu is called a respiratory disease, but the whole body seems to suffer when a child has it.
+Children usually become suddenly ill with any or all of these symptoms:

 Muscle and joint aches and pains

 Most children recover from the flu within a week.
 But they still feel exhausted for as long as 3 to 4 weeks.

 The symptoms of the flu may look like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.